TCSI-Consulting/CertifyTheWeb-RDCB-Certificate-Renewal/README.md

-# CertifyTheWeb-RDS-Certificate-Renewal
+# CertifyTheWeb-RDCB-Certificate-Renewal
-Scripts for allowing Certify The Web to auto renew and update certificates in Remote Desktop Gateway Server
+Scripts for allowing Certify The Web to auto renew and update certificates in Remote Desktop Gateway Connection Broker Server

 Add the scripts to the Certify Deployment Tasks in the following order: